alderhilldigital/gitbook-command-line-essentials/wget-curl.md

 `wget https://www.gnu.org/software/wget/secure/protected.html --user admin --password secretWord`

-This will download the protected.html file if the user name and password are correct
+This will download the protected.html file if the user name and password are correct.

-# Curl
+# curl

+The curl command is short for "see url".
+Similar to wget, it is used to download files via the http, https and ftp protocols.
+In most cases wget and curl can be used interchangeable.
+Two of the main differences are that curl can use many more protocols, not just the http, https and ftp protocols.
+However, curl cannot do recursion which is a big strength for wget.